-- v) Building Materials: Housing and building materials such as bamboo, grasses, hardy plants, palm leaves and timber come from the local ecosystem.
+- are screening different varieties of Jatropha and Karanj to identify naturally highyielding varieties.
+Recently scientists are working on algae as potential source of biofuel. - v) Building Materials: Housing and building materials such as bamboo, grasses, hardy plants, palm leaves and timber come from the local ecosystem.
 Large scale cultivation of bamboo and timber species is done in several countries.
-Most of the world's timber production still comes from forests. - Nature-based vi) Tourism: tourism is increasing day by day the world over.
+Most of the world's timber production still comes from forests. - vi) Tourism: Nature-based tourism is increasing day by day the world over.
 It has become a major industry supporting lakhs of people across the world. example case of Sanjay Gandhi National Park on the outskirts of Mumbai receives more than 15 lakh tourists every year.
 Nature-based tourism is growing as an economic sector.
 Tadoba Andhari Tiger Reserve (TATR) receives more than 30 lakh tourists every year generating lakhs of rupees of revenue for the Government.